edwardtanguay/starters-backend/README.md

 - `npm i` (installs node_modules)
 - `npm run dev` (starts the Vite server)
-- click on URL shown to use web site in browser
+- click on URL shown to see API doc page in the browser